OpenVisualCloud/Media-Transport-Library/doc/run_WIN.md

 ## 5. Run and test

 Use the following command to execute the program on socket 0.
 Append `1>log.txt 2>&1` to redirect all logs to a file.
-This is recommended because on Windows, console output is treated as a high-priority UI task and could interfere with the IMTL tasklet.
+This is recommended because on Windows, console output is treated as a high-priority UI task and could interfere with the MTL tasklet.

 ```powershell
 start /Node 0 /B .\build\app\RxTxApp --config_file config\test_tx_1port_1v.json 1>log.txt 2>&1